python/psf-salt/docs/guides/haproxy-registration-guide.md

           - pkg: consul-pkgs
     ```

-4. In your local repository, navigate to `salt/base/config` and add an `nginx` configuration file.
+4. In your local repository, navigate to `salt/base/config` and add an `nginx` configuration file:
   This configuration file might look similarly to the one of the `letsencrypt` service:
     ```nginx
     server {